quadrat_correlation_matrix#

 populationquery-like, optional

-Query-like specifying the population of objects to include in the QCM.
+Specifies the population of objects to include in the QCM.
 Can be a list or array of object indices, a muspan query, or None to include all objects.
 Default is None.

 include_boundariesquery-like, optional

-Query specifying the external boundaries within which to perform the QCM.
+Specifies external boundaries within which to perform the QCM.
 Can be a list or array of object indices, a muspan query, or None to use the entire domain.
 Default is None.

 exclude_boundariesquery-like, optional